mark11748/Week2-Review_JS/README.md

 ## _Installation_
 1. download from github.
 2. install necessary packages & dependancies through your command line by using "npm install" and "bower install"
+3. create .env file
+4. in .env type "exports.apiKey =" followed by your api key (accessible from your https://developer.betterdoctor.com/ account)
-3. run index.html in your browser of choice
+5. run index.html in your browser of choice

 ## _Technologies Used_
 * html